Ronaldrc/Discord-OpenAI-Bot/README.md

 1. Head over to https://www.discord.com/developers and create an account.
 2. Sign into the developer portal.
 3. Create a `New Application`
+4. Name the application and click `Create`
+5. Click on the newly created bot and copy down 3 pieces of information
+   - `Token`
+   - `Application ID`
+   - `Public Key`

 ## Downloading the Python Script
 The only file required for running the bot is `main.py`.
 Simply download the raw file from GitHub and store it on your local machine.